Love Island 2020 cast – meet the 12 singletons looking for love

 Instagram: @_callum_jones

 He’s a cheeky chap who will get the ladies’ attentions along with his builders’ banter.
-He loves a lady who can pull off pink lipstick and has a crush on Megan Fox.
+He loves a lady who can pull off crimson lipstick and has a crush on Megan Fox.

 Learn extra about Callum right here.